Photo: Brogues Cozens-Mcneelance/EyeEm/Getty Images

 Right now, people are all about "healthy fats"—like the monounsaturated fat that comes from avocado or polyunsaturated fat and omega 3 fatty acids that come from salmon—but dairy doesn't get to be part of the good-for-you fat club because it contains higher levels of a different kind of fat [cue scary music]: the unsaturated kind of fat.
 At the moment, the USDA dietary guidelines recommend that people of all ages choose fat-free or low-fat dairy over full-fat options.
 That's because it's been thought for decades that eating too much saturated fat ups your cholesterol and thus increases your risk of heart disease.

-Now, a brand new review published in the European Journal of Epidemiology has further confirmed the good news.
+Last year, a review published in the European Journal of Epidemiology brought similar good news.
 Researchers analyzed 29 previous studies to see if dairy is bad for your heart health, and in the end, they found "no associations between total dairy, high- and low-fat dairy, milk and the health outcomes including all-cause mortality, coronary heart disease or cardiovascular disease."
 What does this mean for your cheese and cracker habit?
 Basically, there's no evidence that eating any kind of dairy is bad for your overall heart health.
 Score!
 (Side note: Low-fat diets actually sabotage your weight loss.)

 Does this mean you can eat as much gouda as you want from now until forever?
 Not necessarily.
 "Overconsumption of any food that is high in calories and/or saturated fat can lead to weight gain and digestive issues," food scientist Taylor Wallace, Ph.D. told us in Is Cheese Really as Addictive as Drugs?.
 So just like most things, it's still best to eat full-fat cheese in moderation.